Key takeaways

 How much you should save while paying off debt varies.
 A good rule of thumb is to set aside three to six months of expenses.
 If you’re deep in debt, save up $500 or $1,000 before splitting your efforts between debt payment and savings.

-Closing old accounts once the balance is paid off
+8. Closing old accounts once the balance is paid off

 When you’re no longer using an old account, it may sound like a smart move to close it.
-Think twice as it can hurt your score.
+Think twice, as it can hurt your score.

 When you close an account, you shorten the average length of your credit history – how long you’ve had accounts.
 Lenders like it when you have a long credit history because it gives them more data to determine your risk as a borrower.
-Shortening your credit history will lower your score.
+Shortening your credit history can lower your score.

 Bad credit holding you back?

-Wasting extra cash
+9. Wasting extra cash

 You can do the same with credit card rewards.
-Redeem them as statement credit to reduce your balance faster.
+Redeem them as a statement credit to reduce your balance faster.

 Frequently asked questions